Brothers Grimm Article

 That question is not so easy to answer.
 But maybe the answer is found in another question: “How many mothers like to read a book of stories to their children in which so many mothers are evil?”

-💡 Personal note: In a world with many real stepmothers, I don’t like to tell too much tales about evil stepmothers.
-So sometimes I change the fairy tale for telling.
-Because being a stepmother is already difficult enough.
+Idea: Personal note: In a world with many real stepmothers, I don’t like to tell too many tales about evil stepmothers.
+So sometimes, I change the fairy tale for telling because being a stepmother is already difficult enough.

 9. The fairy tales were not the Brothers Grimm’ biggest project

-In 1838 the Brothers Grimm began what became their lifelong project: the writing of a definitive dictionary of the German language.
-Only after 16 years, in 1854, was the first volume of this German Dictionary published.
+In 1838, the Brothers Grimm began what became their lifelong project: the writing of a definitive dictionary of the German language.
+Only 16 years later, in 1854, this German Dictionary’s first volume was published.

 Wilhelm Grimm would never see this dictionary finished.
 He died in 1859.

-Deeply sad from the death of his brother and ‘brother-in-work’, Jacob retreated into a life of solitude.
-He continued the work on the dictionary, until he died in 1863.
+Deeply saddened by the death of his brother and ‘brother-in-work,’ Jacob retreated into a life of solitude.
+He continued working on the dictionary until his death in 1863.

 They never finished their dictionary.

-It was later finished by other scholars and grew to be the largest and most inclusive dictionary of the German language.
+Other scholars later finished it, and it grew to be the largest and most inclusive dictionary of the German language.
 It consisted of 32 volumes and several addenda and updates.

 10. The Brothers Grimm met Hans Christian Andersen

-So, one day the great Danish fairy tale writer Hans Christian Andersen knocks on the door of the Brothers Grimm house in Berlin.
-Full of expectation.
-Longing to meet kindred souls, companions in the love of fairy tales.
+So, one day, the great Danish fairy tale writer Hans Christian Andersen knocks on the door of the Brothers Grimm house in Berlin.
+He is full of expectation and longs to meet kindred souls, companions in the love of fairy tales.

 A maid opens the door.
 She asks which brother he wants to see.